etal/cnvkit/doc/quickstart.rst

 Install CNVkit
 --------------

-Download the source code from GitHub:
+See installation instructions in the README here:

 https://github.com/etal/cnvkit

-And read the README file.

 Download the reference genome